-- Divide the number of inches of standing water initially added to the hole by the number of hours it takes for the water to drain out completely.
-The resulting number is the infiltration rate in inches per hour. - If the infiltration rate is greater than 10 inches per hour (drains in less than one hour), use a maximum design infiltration rate of 10 inches per hour.
+• Divide the number of inches of standing water initially added to the hole by the number of hours it takes for the water to drain out completely.
+The resulting number is the measured (short term) infiltration rate in inches per hour.